MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 It is always a good idea to test the expected behavior of your function, or do some "sanity checks".
 We'll think about a few qualities of the LJ potential to check if our function is reasonable.

-The LJ potential has the following qualities -
+From the equation for the LJ potential, we can see a few qualities that should be true if our function is implemented correctly -

 1. This function should equal zero at r = 1.
-1. A minimum occurs at r = 2^(1/6) sigma.
-In our case, we are using reduced units and sigma is equal to one.
-This minimum will have a value equal to -epsilon, in our case -1.
+1. A minimum occurs at $$r = 2^{1/6}\sigma.$$ In our case, we are using reduced units and $$\sigma$$ is equal to one.
+This minimum will have a value equal to $$-\epsilon$$, in our case -1.

 We'll check these two test statements using something called an `assert` statement in Python.
 In an `assert` statement, you assert that something is `True`.
 If the statement following the word `assert` is `True`, nothing happens.
 However, if the statement is `False`, you will get an assertion error.